robinmoisson/staticrypt/README.md

 You can encrypt a file online in your browser (client side) at [robinmoisson.github.io/staticrypt](https://robinmoisson.github.io/staticrypt), or use the CLI to do it in your build process.

-> **Supporting:** if it's useful to you, you can support StatiCrypt development (and see how the donations are used) by clicking on the sponsor button.
+> If you want to support StatiCrypt development, or see how the donations are used, you can do so by clicking on the sponsor button.
 Thank you!
 >
 > <a href="/sponsors/robinmoisson"><img src="https://user-images.githubusercontent.com/5664025/234358001-65dfb967-19ab-49da-a8f5-27deca92ceb1.png" alt="Sponsor" /></a>